 The Care in Healthcare

 An unremarkable but still important effect of poor communication is that patients can be truly suffering or getting neglected.
 Poor patient care is the enemy of a hospital, any way you slice it.
 Dissatisfaction and failures in educating patients can be publicly reported.
 When a hospital gets a bad reputation, patients with chronic health issues will find a way to go elsewhere.
 They may even switch insurances or HMOs.
-Patient communications and education play a huge role in quality of care.
+Patient communications and education play a huge role in the quality of care.
 Clear and consistent communication helps put care in healthcare.

 Improving HCAHPS Scores to Lower the Threat of Malpractice Suits